marty-mcgee/affiliatewp-affiliate-info/readme.txt

 **Showing the customer who referred them**

 Show a custom message based on the affiliate being tracked.
 For example, “You’ve been referred by John” or “Your site representative is John”.

+For example:

+Your site representative is [affiliate_info_name]

+If no affiliate is being tracked it will just show "Your site representative is " so use the [affiliate_info_referred] shortcode to make sure nothing is shown when no affiliate is being tracked.

+For example:

+[affiliate_info_referred]Your site representative is [affiliate_info_name][/affiliate_info_referred]

 **Allow the site visitor to contact the affiliate**